Skip to main content

 You will need to reinstall puppeteer in order for the configuration to take effect.
 See Configuring Puppeteer for more information.

-Chrome headless doesn't launch on Windows
+Chrome doesn't launch on Windows

 Some chrome policies might enforce running Chrome/Chromium with certain extensions.